Butter Nutrition

 Don't get me wrong, there are some great aspects to the keto diet:

-• eliminates most processed foods and common food sensitivities
+• Eliminates most processed foods and common food sensitivities

-• helps to lower blood sugar levels
+• Helps lower blood sugar levels

 Keto Diet Negatives: